kemitchell/reviewers-edition-parse.js/README.md

 assert.deepStrictEqual(parse('3e2c'), { edition: 3, correction: 2 })
 ```

-The first draft of a new fourth edition would use the reviewers edition
+The first draft of a new fourth edition would use the Reviewers Edition
 code for the fourth edition, followed by the number one and the
 lower-case letter "d".
 So "fourth edition, first draft" becomes `4e1d`.